Teradata/stacki-wiki/wiki/Reference/cli/add/add-pallet.md

 ### Description

-	Add pallet ISO images to this machine's pallet directory.
-This command copies all files in the ISOs to the local machine.
+	Add pallets to this machine's pallet directory.
+This command copies all files in ISOs or paths recognized by stacki to be pallets to the local machine.
 The default location is a directory under /export/stack/pallets.
+	See also the 'probepal' utility to ascertain how, if at all, stacki will recognize it.